Venous Leg Ulcers

 One of the miracles of the human body is that it naturally regenerates new skin and tissue when an injury occurs.
 Stem Cell Recruitment Therapy helps to catalyze that regeneration process and continue the recruiting of the body’s stem cells to areas that are receiving weak blood circulation.
 However, in cases of severe injury, the regenerative process can be dramatically slowed.
 Wounds that have been sutured still require adequate healing time to allow the

-During Stem Cell Recruitment Therapy, your physician will inject amniotic fluid or lay a placental membrane directly on the site of the burn.
-The amniotic fluid or placental membrane will migrate into the wound margins and begin to promote the body’s own healing process using components found within your blood to help rebuild and regenerate new, healthy skin tissue within the burn.
+During Recruitment Therapy, your physician will lay a placental membrane directly on the site of the burn.
+The placental membrane will migrate into the wound margins and begin to promote the body’s own healing process using components found within your blood to help rebuild and regenerate new, healthy skin tissue within the burn.

-To find a physician that performs Stem Cell Recruitment near you, call us directly or fill out our online physician referral form to start your healing process.
+To find a physician that performs Recruitment Therapy near you, call us directly or fill out our online physician referral form to start your healing process.
 Let’s talk today!

 For a Physician Referral Call 312-919-1896